jonasbucherETH/sushi_internship/README.md

 * need to call the plot differently?

-Try with loading ggplot2 library and with calling ggplotly(p) in the end
+Try with loading ggplot2 library and with calling ggplotly(p) in the end; and reducing fig.size

+-> worked!!

 #### PCA ideas/notes (continued)